leon-do/email-cron/README.md

 `$ node index.js`

-you should send an email every second (read cron documentation to adjust time interval)
+you should send an email every second

+To adjust time interval, check this: https://www.npmjs.com/package/node-cron